CDL926666/1_TIBS/TIBS_EN.md

 - **Reframe Value:**
   Change what you offer and which customers you target—IBM moved from hardware to IT services to stay competitive.
+  By changing what they offer, companies can move from being disrupted back to the main market.

 - **Collaborate with Disruptors:**
   Work with start-ups or new tech leaders.
 Car makers, for example, partner with EV start-ups to keep up with new trends.
+  Working with others helps companies adapt to new trends and lowers the risk of trying new technology alone.

 - **Independent Units:**
   Create separate teams focused on new ideas.
 Google’s Alphabet structure lets different groups innovate without main business limits.
+  Independent units can react to changes quickly and do not hurt the main business.

 - **Keep Experimenting:**
   Make constant testing and quick adjustment a habit.
 Amazon and Spotify regularly launch new features, listen to feedback, and adapt quickly.
+  Experimenting lets companies change fast and avoid big losses if they fail.

 ---